neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 This approach makes it easier to update or replace the system image for a container, because it keeps the application or user's data separate from the vanilla system files that can be recreated any time.
 Thin jails use the `nullfs` tool built into FreeBSD to layer filesystems on top of each other.
-For comparison, Docker on Linux does somthing similar by using bind mounts to layer a file or directory on top of a disposable system image.
+For comparison, Docker on Linux does something similar by using bind mounts to layer a file or directory on top of a disposable system image.

 Usual disclaimer that I'm not trying to say that jails or Docker containers are better.
 They're different tools, and both have benefits and drawbacks.